-You must submit assessment tasks on or before the due date with a completed and signed Assessment Task Cover Sheet.
-The cover sheet asks you to make a declaration that the work is your own.
-Written tasks will not be accepted without a signed cover sheet.
+All assessment tasks must be submitted on or before the due date, via the Moodle assessment upload link.
+At the time of submission, you are required to complete the Student Declaration form.
+This declaration asks you to make a declaration that the work is your own.
+Assessment tasks will not be graded without a signed declaration form.
 If you are unable to meet a scheduled assessment due date, you must make a request to extend the due date prior to the due date.
 Be aware that extensions are only granted in exceptional circumstances and must be supported by documentary evidence (e.g. a medical certificate).

-If you do not submit or complete an assessment on or by the due date a "Not Yet Competent" (NYC) will be recorded, and you will be required to re-enrol in the unit and pay any associated unit fee.
+If you do not submit or complete an assessment on or by the due date a Not Yet Competent (NYC) or Withdrawn (WN) will be recorded, and you will be required to re-enrol in the unit and pay any associated unit fee.
 No assessment submissions will be permitted after the final result for the unit of competency has been issued.

-You must keep a copy of all tasks that you submit as we are not able to return copies because we must keep them as evidence in your file.
+You must keep a copy of all assessment tasks that you submit as we are not able to return copies because we must keep them as evidence in your file.
 Your assessor will provide you with written feedback and confirm the outcome of the task.